s7minhas/conflictEvolution/replInstructions.md

 Scripts should be run in the following order (each script assumes that the working directory matches the directory in which the script is stored):

-- figure2.R: Create longitudinal, spatial visualization of conflict and stores results in `main/floats/figure2.pdf`
+- figure2.R: Creates longitudinal, spatial visualization of conflict and stores results in `main/floats/figure2.pdf`
-- figure3.R: Network visualization of conflict in Nigeria from 2000-2016.
+- figure3.R: Creates network visualization of conflict in Nigeria from 2000-2016.
 - figure4.R: Estimates parameters using AME in the paper.
     + Original results from the authors are already included, if the relevant files are deleted, then this script will take approximately one hour to run.
-- figure5.R: Network visualization of conflict in Nigeria from 2000-2016 highlighting pre and post Boko Haram changes in relationships.
+- figure5.R: Creates network visualization of conflict in Nigeria from 2000-2016 highlighting pre and post Boko Haram changes in relationships.
-- figure6.R: Visualization of additive sender/receiver effects from AME framework.
+- figure6.R: Visualizes additive sender/receiver effects from AME framework.
-- figure7.R: Visualization of multiplicative effects from AME framework.
+- figure7.R: Visualizes multiplicative effects from AME framework.
-- figure8.R: Cross-validation based performance comparison.
+- figure8.R: Conducts cross-validation based performance comparison.
     + Original results from the authors are already included, if the relevant files are deleted, then this script will take approximately one hour to run assuming that the script is run in parallel using six cores.

 We have also included all the analysis necessary to generate the results in the appendix.
 The appendix related scripts are labeled as `figureA[...].R` and `tableA1.R`.
 All the results from the appendix scripts will be stored in the `appendix/floats/` directory.